East Java: Sports

 East Java is the province with the highest number of professional football clubs in Indonesia and also province with clubs in top division league.
-By 2019 season, Indonesian First League clubs from East Java are Persela, Madura United, Arema, and Persebaya.
+By 2023–24 Liga 1 (Indonesia), Indonesian First League clubs from East Java are Persik, Madura United, Arema, and Persebaya.
 Arema and Persebaya are football clubs from East Java who have become top teams in Indonesia by repeatedly winning championships and national competitions and often as representatives of Indonesia in AFC Champions League and AFC Cup between clubs in Asia.